-3.4 Research and Teaching Assistantships
+2.4 Research and Teaching Assistantships

-Throughout the second year, students should be involved in research and teaching assistantships at a recommended average level of 10 hours per week.
-It is fine to work more hours some quarters and less during others, as positions related to teaching and grading will often demand this.
+Throughout the second year, students with a standard financial aid package are required to perform research- and/or teaching-assistantships each quarter, at an average level of 10 hours per week.
+The compensation for this work is already provided as a portion of the monthly paycheck for standard financial aid packages.
+In some cases, workloads may vary across quarters, as positions related to teaching and grading will often demand this.
 Students who cannot find positions on their own should contact a PhD coordinator.
-Students will be expected to participate in both teaching and research assistantships (as opposed to only one of those exclusively).